PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockD/README.md

 ## Wednesday
 - [ ] **9:00-12:00, Project Pitches:** Within mentor group; 3 groups per mentor​.
 See timetable, your mentor will post your schedule.
 Project pitches within mentor group with separate classrooms for each mentor group; mentor + students curate projects.
 4 classroom, 10 minute pitches, teams rotate; 1 every hour.
-- [ ] **13:00-17:00, Scrum Workshop:** SomeDescription.
-At the end of the workshop, the team chooses a first SCRUM-master.
+- [ ] **13:00-17:00, Scrum Workshop:** At the end of the workshop, the team chooses a first SCRUM-master.
 - [ ] While you wait untill you get to do the Scrum Workshop; or when you are done with it.
 Go and **complete the next steps** be for coming monday. **Remember that you need consent of your PO to set your project vision and start your sprint!**